MarvelousJade/restaurant/README.md

 # Project: Dine-In Digital, A Restaurant Ordering System
-- Version 0.81
-  Milestone 4 preview
-  ms3: The wrong `correct_output.txt` was uploaded and it is now corrected.
 - Version 0.82
   MS4 Overview posted
+- Version 0.9
+  MS4 Open
 ## Objective
 In this project, you will build an application that enables waiters to take customer orders for food and drinks and generate a bill upon the order's completion.
 Each bill will have a unique number, and once an order is finalized, the bill will be saved in a separate file named according to its bill number.